WeneneW/VerFuzzer/README.md

 | error18 | Vivado Synthesis Crash Due to HOptGenControl::areaInSource Errors           | Vivado   |
 | error19 | Vivado Synthesis Crash Due to DFLink::findIndexForPortName Errors           | Vivado   |
 | error20 | Bit-Width Definition Inconsistencies Leading to Different Outputs           | Vivado   |

+We are grateful to the staff of these tools for their assistance in discovering and confirming vulnerabilities.